 Gaining the Competitive Edge: The EHMunnell Social Media Boot Camp

-This 90-minute workshop offers nuts and bolts networking and relationship building advice in a highly interactive format that includes hands on evaluations and training on LinkedIn and Twitter and a primer on effective niche blogging for lawyers.
+This 90-minute workshop (best suited for groups no larger than 8 to 10) offers nuts and bolts networking and relationship building advice in a highly interactive format that includes hands on evaluations and training on LinkedIn and Twitter and a primer on effective niche blogging for lawyers.
 It is offered to law firms, bar associations, affinity groups and professional organizations and tailored to each audience.
 As an example, the law firm boot camp is built around a case study in which participants are charged with deepening the firm’s relationship with a key (but not captive) client with a relatively strong digital footprint.

 Click here for a detailed description of the boot camp.